Stay on Top of Enterprise Technology Trends

 Search is a market many assume is over as far as startups are concerned.
-After all, how could anyone compete with Google and Microsoft?
+After all, how could anyone compete with Google (s goog) and Microsoft (s msft)?
 A new service called [email protected] thinks there is still room to change the way we search, however — not on the desktop, but on mobile devices, where the traditional search engine paradigm arguably isn’t as useful.
-The company launched today with an iPhone app and a $7-million investment from Draper Fisher Jurvetson, and says it has a new way of searching that’s not only better, but will also bring a more open approach to the current Google-controlled market.
+The company launched today with an iPhone (s aapl) app and a $7-million investment from Draper Fisher Jurvetson, and says it has a new way of searching that’s not only better, but will also bring a more open approach to the current Google-controlled market.

 As demonstrated in the video embedded below, you can then swipe through and browse the results in those mobile-optimized pages, just as you would if you were using the Flixster or IMDB or Amazon apps all by themselves.
 Users can click on a “heart” symbol to show that the results met their expectations, and those social cues are used to filter the results for future searches, said Ben-David.
 Results can also be easily shared through Twitter and Facebook.